vsdp/vsdp-bundle/_pages/demovsdp.md

 3. Unintentional bugs and blunders in software and hardware.

 VSDP controls rounding errors rigorously.
-Please contact us, if you discover any unintentional bugs [jansson@tuhh.de](mailto:jansson@tuhh.de).
+Please contact [jansson@tuhh.de](jansson@tuhh.de), if you discover any unintentional bugs.
 In the latter case the version numbers of the used software together with an appropriate M-file should be provided.
 Any suggestions, comments, and criticisms are welcome.
 Many thanks in advance.

 For theoretical details of the implemented algorithms in VSDP we refer to [[Jansson2004]](/references#Jansson2004),